electricimp/Usb/docs/DriverDevelopmentGuide.md

 #### 2. Implement the Device-Driver Matching Procedure

 Each driver class should implement [match](#matchdeviceobject-interfaces) method which is responsible for the driver class instantiation if it is applicable to the attached device.

 If the driver can work with this device and the interfaces, it should return new instance of the driver class.
 The method can also return an array of instances if the driver decides to work with each interface individually.
 After that the USB framework keeps on probing of other drivers if there is any in the list.

 For example, if it is necessary to instantiate driver for a certain device with known product and vendor IDs:

+**Example 1:**
 ```squirrel
 class MyCustomDriver extends USB.Driver {
     static VENDOR_ID = 0x46D;